Our Firm’s Principals

 Manager, Government Affairs & Health Policy

 Brett Meeks works within both the Government Affairs and Health Policy teams to help clients through the entire spectrum of federal government outreach.
-Brett joined Kimbell and Associates after graduating from law school at the University of Mississippi.
-During his time in Oxford, Brett focused his study on health care law and policy.
+Brett joined Kimbell and Associates following completion of law school at the University of Mississippi where he focused on health care law and policy.
 He brings a wide range of health care experiences to K+A, having worked for the U.S. House Energy and Commerce Subcommittee on Health, St. Jude Children’s Research Hospital, and a private physician office in Memphis where he helped monitor regulatory and compliance issues, including regaining CLIA certification for the on-site laboratory.

 Prior to law school, Brett spent four years working in the United States Senate in the office of U.S. Senator Lamar Alexander (R-Tenn.) in both legislative and media roles.
 He maintains close connections with many offices in the Senate and the House.

 In addition to his JD from the University of Mississippi, Brett has a BA in English from the University of Virginia and an MA in Counterterrorism and Conflict Management in Stability Operations from the National Defense University.